 If a business has been around for a long time, chances are there is a substantial amount of “goodwill”.
 In other words, the business name (or “brand”) is valuable.
 If a business simply closes, this goodwill is usually lost.
 Even if someone offers to buy the name later, because the business has closed, the value has dropped, and the selling price is lower than what it would have been if the business was still operating.

-While “shutting down” is almost always an option, it is rarely the strategic business decision.
-As long as the company’s brand has any value, the company has a loyal or sizeable customer base, or the company has a stable core of employees, the business owner would be significantly better off selling the company as an exit strategy.
+While “shutting down” is almost always an option, it is rarely the best option.
+As long as the company’s brand has any value, the company has a loyal or sizable customer base, or the company has a stable core of employees, the business owner would be significantly better off selling the company.

 A sale is always an option: the question is how much can you get for your company?
 The key is to find suitable buyers who assign a high value to your company.
 Generally, the more potential buyers for your business, the better, since then you can establish a market price.